elementh11/linear-response/README.md

 version -v3 - everything for {xy} and {yx} components (including spin Hall)

 starting with getHamiltonianForG - split into smaller pieces for each calculation type

+TO DO: separate into 2D and 3D calculations